serverless/blog/posts/2016-11-24-going-serverless-at-bandlab.md

 >A creative, collaborative, global community of Musicians

 [BandLab](https://www.bandlab.com) is where musicians and music fans from all over the world can come together to make, collaborate and share Music.
+The platform works on both iOS and Android.
 Everything users create is hosted in the cloud, so they can capture musical ideas wherever they are, then further develop them using BandLab’s web-based, MIDI-enabled app.

 The Serverless Framework was easy to pick up within our team, even for developers without prior AWS knowledge.